 And we frosted it the only way we know how – with oodles of cream cheese frosting.
 Yes please!

-why you will love this recipe
+Why you will love this recipe

-- You only need one carrot
+- One carrot: You only need one carrot to make this carrot.

-- It makes just one 6-inch cake
+- Small batch: It makes just one 6-inch cake that’ll feed 2, 4 or 6 people.

-recipe testing
+Recipe testing

 Our Small Batch series has been going strong since last year’s lockdown, and I’m still getting loads of requests for more 6-inch cake recipes.
 After nailing a small Chocolate Fudge Cake (ah yes please) and a perfect Vanilla Cake, a tiny Carrot Cake was next on my list.